Hypfer/deye-microinverter-cloud-free/Readme.md

 After joining the inverter to you Wi-Fi network, connect to the webinterface again but this time using the IP in your network.

-Now, expand the `Device Information` on the `Status` page and ensure that your logger firmware version is at least `MW3_16U_5406_1.53` or newer, as older firmwares don't allow disabling of the Wi-Fi AP.
+Now, expand the `Device Information` on the `Status` page and ensure that your logger firmware version is at least `MW3_16U_5406_1.53` or newer.
-This is a serious vulnerability as it allows an attacker to gain access to your real Wi-Fi credentials.
+Older firmwares don't allow reconfiguration of the Wi-Fi AP, which is a a serious vulnerability, as it allows an attacker to easily gain access to your real Wi-Fi credentials.

 If your firmware is older, you can find firmware update files in this repo: [https://github.com/dasrecht/deye-firmware](https://github.com/dasrecht/deye-firmware).
 You can flash them using the `Upgrade Firmware` page of the webinterface.